mvysny/karibu-dsl/karibu-dsl-v8/README.md

 }
 ```

-Read more at the [Creating UIs](http://www.vaadinonkotlin.eu/creating_ui.html) Vaadin-on-Kotlin guide.
+Please see the [Creating UIs](https://www.vaadinonkotlin.eu/creating_ui.html) tutorial
+for more information.

-For technical explanation on how this works, please read the [Using DSL to write structured UI code](http://mavi.logdown.com/posts/7073786)
+For technical explanation on how this works, please read the [Using DSL to write structured UI code](https://mvysny.github.io/Using-DSL-to-write-structured-UI-code/)
 article.

 #### More complex examples: